k3nz0/SnakeSFML/README.md

 SnakeSFML is a Snake game developed in C++.

-SnakeSFML uses SFML which is a simple, fast, cross-platform multimedia API.
+SnakeSFML uses SFML which is a simple, fast, cross-platform multimedia API and provides access to windowing, graphics, audio and network.

-It provides access to windowing, graphics, audio and network.
+SnakeSFML is available in 3 modes (Easy - Medium - Hard).

 Will you be able to beat the hard mode ?
 (Beating hard mode, is actually attaining maximum snake length ;) )